Hraaesvelg/SPxY_Server/README.md

 # SPxY_Server
-Computer server of the SPxY.
-Used for organization optimization
+Computer server of the SPxY project.
+Used for organization optimization and code exchange